Balles, Fitzherbert put selves up for Formica's GOP freeholder seat

-Two Republicans have already put themselves forward to fill the Atlantic County freeholder seat vacated Friday by Freeholder Chairman Frank Formica, of Atlantic City.
+Two Republicans have put themselves up to fill the Atlantic County freeholder seat vacated Friday by Freeholder Chairman Frank Formica, of Atlantic City.

-Former Atlantic County Sheriff Frank X. Balles and former congressional candidate and defense contractor Brian Fitzherbert each put out statements late Friday, after Formica announced his immediate resignation from the board.
+Former county Sheriff Frank X. Balles and former congressional candidate and defense contractor Brian Fitzherbert each announced their candidacies late Friday, after Formica announced his immediate resignation from the board.

 Both said they look forward to going before the county Republican Committee to seek its appointment to the seat.